Rethinking the Roles of Large Language Models in Chinese Grammatical Error Correction: Experiments

 \subsection{Case Observation}

 To verify the correctness of our motivation for using LLMs as explainers, and to demonstrate the explanation information generated by \ourmethod{}, we give cases in Table~\ref{tab: case_study} of \texttt{GPT-3.5-Turbo} and \texttt{Qwen-72B-Chat} acting as the explainer respectively.
-We can see from Table~\ref{tab: case_study} that, although the two LLMs make different error-type judgments, they both give their own reasonable explanations for their error-type judgments.
+As seen in Table~\ref{tab: case_study}, although the two LLMs make different error-type judgments, both provide reasonable explanations for their respective judgments.
 Regarding the reference corrections they give, we see that \texttt{Qwen-72B-Chat} prefers free generation compared to \texttt{GPT-3.5-Turbo}.
 Of course, we think the corrected sentence generated by \texttt{Qwen-72B-Chat} is more fluent and reasonable.
-For the explanations of grammatical errors made in the wrong sentence, we can see that both LLMs give quality explanations to a certain extent.
-Although there are some minor flaws, on the whole, they can give explanations that can be helpful for humans or small models to be enhanced.
-Additionally, we also provide more cases in which LLMs do explanations and evaluations in the form of data supplementary materials.
+For the explanations of grammatical errors made in the incorrect sentence, we can see that both LLMs give quality explanations to a certain extent.
+Although there are some minor flaws, overall, they can give explanations that can be helpful for humans or small models to improve.
+Additionally, we include more cases where LLMs offer explanations and evaluations in the form of data supplementary materials.